-Canada has never been a global leader in research and development (R&D): throughout its history, it has under-invested in R&D in comparison to global peers.
+Canada has never been a global leader in research and development (R&D): throughout its history, it has under-invested in R&D in comparison to its global peers.
 A variety of explanations have been posited for this phenomenon.
 One theory - perhaps more persuasive in the 20th century heyday of manufacturing than in the 21st- is that because Canada is a "branch plant economy" where mainly US-headquartered companies are likely to choose to locate manufacturing and assembly operations rather than product development.
 Another theory, stretching back to staples history, locates the deficiency in Canada's resource-driven economy, which tends to have lower levels of R&D spending than does manufacturing.
-Still another reason suggested is that Canadian companies simply do not have ambition; since business investment in R&D is to some degree correlated with firm size and industry position, the lack of companies that are truly global or which even have pretensions to be so is a key factor here.
+Still another reason suggested is that Canadian companies simply do not have ambition; since business investment in R&D is to some degree correlated with firm size and industry position, the lack of companies that are truly global or that even have pretensions to be so is a key factor here.
 None of these theories seem to comprehensively explain Canada's lackluster performance, but undoubtedly all play at least some role.

-Not only is Canada a country which has historically been among the lowest spenders in the OECD when it comes to R&D, in recent years it has gone against the OECD-wide trend of rising R&D expenditures.
+Not only is Canada a country that has historically been among the lowest spenders in the OECD when it comes to R&D, in recent years it has gone against the OECD-wide trend of rising R&D expenditures.
 Figure 7.1 shows R&D expenditures as a percentage of GDP in Canada and select OECD countries.
 It demonstrates vividly both how the country's R&D performance is below the OECD average and how it has eroded over time.
-In fact, Canada is one of only two countries in the OECD with over one million people which had lower R&D spending in 2020 than in 2000 (the other was Sweden, which spends roughly twice what Canada does on R&D as a percentage of GDP).
+In fact, Canada is one of only two countries in the OECD with over one million people that had lower R&D spending in 2021 than in 2000 (the other was Sweden, which spends roughly twice what Canada does on R&D as a percentage of GDP).

-Research and development come in many forms.
-In developed countries, most expenditure comes from the business sector (known in the jargon as Business Expenditure on Research and Development, or BERD).
-But substantial portions of research and development occur in the higher education sector (HERD), as well as in the government sector (GovERD).
-Figure 7.2 contrasts the overall size and composition of R&D spending in Canada to those of select OECD comparators.
-While it is clearly the case that Canada lags most of the rest of the OECD both in overall spending and especially in BERD, it compares quite favorably to other countries with respect to HERD spending.
+Figure 7.1: Research and Development Spending as a Percentage of Gross Domestic Product, Select OECD countries, 2000-2021 favorably to other countries with respect to HERD spending.
 Whether this is a good thing depends on one's point of view: it could indicate that Canada has a supportive ecosystem for funding research in the public sector, or it could indicate that the country is forced to spend more public money on R&D because BERD is so anemic.